Korean cuisine or more specifically North Korean cuisine is the food made and enjoyed in the Democratic People’s Republic of Korea (North Korea).

 Ginseng we will talk much more about later, but North Korean ginseng is generally considered the best in the world.
 Ginseng chicken, or rather inseam-chicken can be had outside of North Korea but is most authentic when eaten in Kaesong, the South Korean city “won” during the Korean War.

-North Korean Delicacies
+Delicacies of North Korean cuisine

 In many cultures delicacies is often used to denote weird.
 North Korea doesn’t have that much in the way of weird food (especially when compared to China), but it does have its fair share of delicacies!
 This is something we might explore further in another article, but for now we will just list our personal favorite top 5 North Korean delicacies.
 We will leave out beer fish and cold noodles, as they have already been mentioned!